APTlakshan/Hindu-Arabic-to-roman-convertor/README.md

 # Hindu-Arabic-to-roman-convertor
-it is a Hindu-Arabic ---> Roman Convertor  .it is made in HTML CSS and Vanilla JS  and rest  APIs.
+it is a Hindu-Arabic ---> Roman Converter.
+It is made in HTML, CSS, Vanilla JS, and RestAPIs.